My research includes areas in Computational Geometry, Geographic Information Systems (GIS),

 create easy-to-use visualizations in order to see patterns in socio-economic

-data gathered from the US Census.
+data gathered from the US Census (jump to 2019 update).
 The Java applets allow the

 user to compare different